So, you’ve finished working on your Mobile App. Now it’s time to deploy it. Let’s learn how.

-Next, we find our unsigned APK file generated by the Android Studio.
+Next, we can find our unsigned APK file in “/src-cordova/platforms/android/app/build/outputs/apk/release” or equivalent path (written in the output of terminal).
+Filename usually ends with “-release-unsigned.apk”.
 Now, we need to sign the unsigned APK and run an alignment utility on it to optimize it and prepare it for the app store.
 If you already have a signing key, skip these steps and use that one instead.

 Let’s generate our private key using the keytool command that comes with the JDK.
 If this tool isn’t found, refer to the installation guide:

 $ keytool -genkey -v -keystore my-release-key.keystore -alias alias_name -keyalg RSA -keysize 2048 -validity 20000

 You’ll first be prompted to create a password for the keystore.
 Then, answer the rest of the nice tool’s questions and when it’s all done, you should have a file called my-release-key.keystore created in the current directory.

 Make sure to save this file somewhere safe, if you lose it you won’t be able to submit updates to your app!